SumeghaGodara/snakemake/smake_basic_tutorial.md

   - allows pinning of software versions
   - allows use of potentially incompatible software

-> A word from [Titus Brown](https://twitter.com/ctitusbrown) - "the main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
-This is not something that you usually do in shell scripts."
+> **The main reason to use snakemake is that it lets be sure that my workflow completed properly. snakemake tracks which commands fails, and will stop the workflow in its tracks!
+This is not something that you usually do in shell scripts.**

 # Go forth and Workflow!